-i,j - single digits, preserved in output template n - column number of one or more digits, preserved in output template m - generic number of one or more digits, preserved in output template a - coordinate designator, preserved in output template # - number of one or more digits ? - any character i, j, n, and m are returned by the routine.
+i,j - single digits, preserved in output template n - column number of one or more digits, preserved in output template m - generic number of one or more digits, preserved in output template a - coordinate designator, preserved in output template # - number of one or more digits ? - any character - only allowed in first character position, to match all keywords; only useful as last pattern in the list i, j, n, and m are returned by the routine.